 What We Know About Fish

-What has the scientific community established about fish?
-Fish enjoy being around each other and value their relationships.
+What has the scientific community established about fishes?
+Fishes enjoy being around each other and value their relationships.
 They show affection by rubbing up against each other, communicate often, and even grieve when another fish dies.
 Fish suffocate out of water, they feel a hook, and cutting their throats and stomachs open causes them terrible pain.

 The Way We Think About Fish

-Our culture teaches us it is acceptable to catch and kill fish from the earth’s oceans, rivers, streams, ponds, and lakes where they enjoy living their lives freely and happily.
+Our culture teaches us it is acceptable to catch and kill fishes from the earth’s oceans, rivers, streams, ponds, and lakes where they enjoy living their lives freely and happily.
 In reality, fish are no more meant to be eaten by people than people are meant to be eaten by fish.
 Simply because someone says something is so doesn’t make it so.
-At first glance you might dismiss this theory as lunacy; upon further examination, you may find it perfectly sensible and wonder why it took you so long to realize it.

 The Truth About Fishing

 Commercial fishing destroys our ecosystems, killing everything in its path.
 There are no fishing rods in commercial fishing.
 You do not feed billions of people with fishing rods.
-They use miles of nets that literally clear the ocean of everything in their path.
+The industry uses miles of nets that literally clear the ocean of everything in its path.
 It is an underwater Armageddon.
-In his book Eating Animals, Jonathan Safran Foer explains that when you order fish at a restaurant, you should envision a giant 4 x 5 foot box filled with dozens of different species of fish, dolphins, turtles, and sharks because that is approximately how many fish die in order to bring you the fish on your plate.
-It is known as the “bycatch,” the unwanted and discarded fish caught and killed in the process of catching the target fish.
+In his book Eating Animals, Jonathan Safran Foer explains that when you order fish at a restaurant, you should envision a giant 4 x 5 foot box filled with dozens of different species of fishes, dolphins, turtles, and sharks because that is approximately how many die in order to bring you the fish on your plate.
+It is known as “bycatch,” the unwanted and discarded fishes caught and killed in the process of catching the target fish.